alexduh/wellness-suite/README.md

 2. Install the Google ADK package via `pip` by running the following command in a virtual environment: `pip install google-adk`

 3. Run the `.ipynb` file cell by cell, waiting for each cell to complete running before running the next. <= CHANGE FILE NAME HERE

+On Windows:

+1. Add the Gemini API key to the Environment variables (searchable in the control panel).

+2. Install the Google ADK package via `pip` by running the following command in a virtual environment: `pip install google-adk`

+3. Run the `.ipynb` file cell by cell, waiting for each cell to complete running before running the next. <= CHANGE FILE NAME HERE